Degrees and Certifications:

-As children grow and develop, they learn to do many things, including taking care of themselves, managing their school work, playing sports or developing a leisure interest/hobby.
+Moses Field’s Occupational Therapist L. Baron knows as children grow and develop, they learn to do many things, including taking care of themselves, managing their schoolwork, playing sports, or developing a leisure interest/hobby.
 Sometimes, children have more problems than is typical for their age with motor skills.
 This can make everyday activities a challenge to learn and master.
-A Occupational Therapist knows a lot about the development of gross and fine motor skills.
-Fine motor skills are important for success with daily tasks such as printing, drawing, cutting with scissors and doing up buttons and zippers.
-Gross motor skills are necessary for stable posture, skipping, running, catching balls and riding a bike.
+An Occupational Therapist knows a lot about the development of gross and fine motor skills.
+Fine motor skills are important for success with daily tasks such as printing, drawing, cutting with scissors and making up buttons and zippers.
+Gross motor skills are necessary for stable posture, skipping, running, catching balls, and riding a bike.
 When children have difficulties with these daily activities because of a motor problem, it is hard to fully participate in the things they need to do, want to do, or are expected to do at home, at school and in the community.
 Occupational therapists can help teachers and parents better understand and help these children succeed with everyday activities.

 Specific roles and responsibilities include: